About this listing

 The wi-fi is free access

-The flat is located a few steps away, (5mn walk), from the Baixa, (city centre), and Chiado subway station, (central station), and it is the perfect accommodation for all who need to be close to the sightseeing attractions and trendy lifestyle.
+The flat is located a few steps away, (5 minutes walk), from the Baixa, (city centre), and Chiado subway station, (central station), and it is the perfect accommodation for all who need to be close to the sightseeing attractions and trendy lifestyle.

 Ideally located with easy access to Lisbon's public transport, this quality riverside accommodation is side by side, but not inside, with the nightlife area of Bairro Alto.

-Railway Stations of Rossio or Cais do Sodré are just (email hidden) walk from the apartment, by this train lines you can access the famous touristic cities of Sintra or Cascais / Estoril, in a 25mn trip by train.
+Railway Stations of Rossio or Cais do Sodré are just (email hidden) walk from the apartment, by this train lines you can access the famous touristic cities of Sintra or Cascais / Estoril, in a 25 minutes trip by train.

-In the neighborhood, you can find several typical, but non expensive restaurants, lots of small cafes, bars, clubs or live music venues.
+In the neighbourhood, you can find several typical, but non expensive restaurants, lots of small cafes, bars, clubs or live music venues.

 Interaction with Guests